panique/huge/README.md

 * installed PHP extensions: PDO, gd (the tutorial shows how to do)
 * installed tools on your server: git, curl, openssl, composer (the tutorial shows how to do)
 * for professional mail sending: an SMTP account
-* actived mod_rewrite on your server (the tutorial shows how to do)
+* activated mod_rewrite on your server (the tutorial shows how to do)

 ## License